 Sharktech 38 Defiant autonomous vessel design and features

 The hull and superstructure of the vessel are made of premium-grade aluminium.
 Its pilothouse is fitted with large windows, aft doors, overhead skylights, and large opening side and stern doors.
-The onboard window defrosters and windshield wipers enhance the visibility from the pilothouse when operating in harsh weather conditions.
+The on-board window defrosters and wipers enhance visibility from the pilothouse when operating in harsh weather conditions.

 A protection bar is fitted over the engine to protect it from outside shocks.
 The vessel further features a full bow rail structure and starboard dive reliefs.
 Dedicated ports and mounts are provided to house electronic pods and equipment.

 The Sharktech 38 Defiant vessel can be operated both manually and autonomously.
-It can seamlessly switch between conventional and autonomous modes using the advanced technology.
-The autonomous mode highly reduces the usage of onboard crew and offers enhanced operational efficiency and greater reliability.
+It can seamlessly switch between conventional and autonomous modes using its advanced technology.
+The autonomous mode highly reduces the use of on-board crew as well as offering enhanced operational efficiency and greater reliability.

-The vessel can also carry Planck AeroSystems’s Shearwater aerial drone, which can be launched autonomously from the vessel and can be controlled through integrated navigation and guidance system.
+The vessel can also carry Planck AeroSystems’s Shearwater aerial drone, which can be launched autonomously from the vessel and controlled through an integrated navigation and guidance system.

 Payloads of Sharktech 38 Defiant

-The ASView system aboard the vessel enables the operators to remotely control the electronic equipment such as lights, pumps, sirens and hailers.
-The system can integrate 40 different military and commercial payloads, including firefighting equipment, fire pumps, monitors, acoustic equipment, hydrographic survey tools and onboard cameras.
+The ASView system on board the vessel enables operators to remotely control the electronic equipment, such as lights, pumps, sirens and hailers.
+The system can integrate 40 different military and commercial payloads, including firefighting equipment, fire pumps, monitors, acoustic equipment, hydrographic survey tools and on-board cameras.

-The Sharktech 38 Defiant is equipped with an onboard digital control system, which leverages the dynamic collision avoidance technology to enhance the situational awareness of the vessel and avoid possible collisions.
-It collects the data from radars, onboard cameras and automatic identification system (AIS) to identify and differentiate the static and moving obstacles.
+The Sharktech 38 Defiant is equipped with an on-board digital control system, which leverages dynamic collision avoidance technology to enhance the situational awareness of the vessel and avoid possible collisions.
+It collects data from radars, on-board cameras and an automatic identification system (AIS) to identify and differentiate static and moving obstacles.

 The operations of the Sharktech vessel can be monitored from a mother ship or a shore-based ground control station.
 The vessel will be connected to the mother ship through a radio link while a satellite link will enable data transmission to the control station.

-The autonomous vessel will use its pre-programmed station-keeping feature to save the back-up data in the event of loss of communication between the vessel and the mother ship.
+The autonomous vessel will use its pre-programmed station-keeping feature to save backup data in the event of loss of communication between the vessel and mother ship.
 Other safety features of the vessel include geo-fence technology and emergency-stop buttons.